Skip to main content

 auth_login(userName: "Admin", password: "your-password")

-Token is cached for 25 minutes.
+A session is created for 25 minutes.

 3. Start querying